 Persinger Park is part of two parcels purchased by the City of Sheridan.
-The park portion cost $125,000 and was purchased on September 8, 2006 from the estate of Erma Persinger with an Open Space Funds Grant from Arapahoe County (Lottery Proceeds).
+The park portion cost $125,000 and was purchased on September 8, 2006 from the estate of Erma Persinger with an Open Space Funds Grant from Arapahoe County (sales tax funding).
 Park landscaping, playground, and shelter were paid with $135,000 from an additional Arapahoe County Open Space Funds grant with construction completed by the South Suburban Park and Recreation District in May, 2009.
 The park opening was celebrated on October 3, 2009.
 The park is named after the Persinger family.
 The park is maintained by the South Suburban Park and Recreation District.

 The South Suburban Park and Recreation District has a joint use agreement with the school district through April 20, 2027 for this 34 acre park.
 This area was acquired by the Fort Logan military post from The Fabian Company in the early 1900's.
 The post was decommissioned in 1946.
 The school made a grant request for the land in 1957.
 The land was deeded to the school district by the Federal Government in two parcels.
 The first in 1958 and the second in 1960, provided the school district met all of the conditions of the 1957 grant request.